aaro-p/Kanye-West-quotes/README.md

 React ohjelmointikurssin lopputyö

-Clone down or Download this repository.
+Clone or Download this repository.
 You will need node and npm installed globally on your machine.

 # Installation: